Watch Our 2-min Explainer video

 What does an attorney actually do?

 Attorneys must always follow the Mental Capacity Act 2005.
-This means supporting you to make your own decisions whenever possible and acting only within the authority granted in the document.
+This means supporting you to make your own decisions whenever possible and acting strictly only within the authority granted in the document.

-Who can be chosen as an attorney?
+Who is applicable to be chosen as an attorney?

-Can more than one attorney be appointed?
+Can you appoint more than one attorney?

 When does an attorney’s authority begin and end?

-Get Your Lasting Power of Attorney For Just £99 Per Document
+Get your Lasting Power of Attorney sorted for £99 per document

 • Complete in as little as 15 minutes

-• Expert checks to avoid costly delays or rejections
+• Built to help you avoid mistakes, delays or rejected applications

 • Step-by-step guidance with real human support